jouni-kantola/mobtimer/README.md

 Note: In Windows, use `cmd.exe` to ensure `--window-enable-inspector` is passed along correctly.

+## Binaries

+To create binaries locally, execute `npm run build`.

 ## Release

 Pushing a tag to GitHub following the format `v*` (e.g. `v2.0.0`) will automatically publish a release.

-To create binaries locally, execute `npm run build`.
+Binaries for release are built on Windows to support adding Windows executable resources.
+This is done by running `npm run release`.

 ## Read more